Magnesium IV Therapy — When You Actually Need It

 Most IV therapy clinics offer at least some magnesium in their standard menus via the Myers Cocktail or similar.
 Dedicated high-dose magnesium protocols or migraine-specific IVs are more commonly available at integrative medicine and functional medicine clinics, plus some emergency-friendly wellness practices.

-For the Myers Cocktail which contains the standard wellness dose of magnesium, browse providers via our search directory.
+For the Myers Cocktail which contains the standard wellness dose of magnesium, browse providers via our search matching platform.

 Need magnesium IV therapy?
 Find a clinic in your city → or use our 60-second matching quiz to find the right protocol for your specific situation.